-- 1. SRM 504 and an elementary education course preferably with the advisor are required the first quarter, and SRM 505 is required the second quarter on the doctoral program unless exemption is granted by the advisor on the basis of previous course work. - 2.
-Core course requirements, EDEL 625.
-645, 655 and EDRD 745 must be taken at the University of Northern Colorado.
-EDEL 625 Seminar in Elementary School in School Science 3.
-Background course requirements.
-The advisor may waive the following courses for a student who has appropriate background; however, the student is held for the course content on comprehensive examinations.
-The advisor may substitute subject matter courses for education courses if the student has an extensive background in education and a limited background in subject matter.
-EDEL 612 The Elementary School Curriculum
+1. SRM 504 and an elementary education course preferably with the advisor are required the first quarter, and SRM 505 is required the second quarter on the doctoral program unless exemption is granted by the advisor on the basis of previous course work.

-Mathematics 3 EDEL 645 Seminar in Elementary School English 3 EDEL 655 Seminar in Elementary School Social Studies 3 EDEL 799 Doctoral Dissertation 18 EDRD 745 Seminar in Reading 3 EDF 740 Psychological Foundations of Education 3
+Core course requirements.
+EDEL 625, 645, 655 and EDRD 745 must be taken at the University of Northern Colorado.

-EDF 765 Sociological Foundations of Education EDF 785 Philosophical Foundations of SCED 677 Seminar in Modern Developments
+EDEL 625 Seminar in Elementary School Mathematics 3 EDEL 645 Seminar in Elementary School English 3 EDEL 655 Seminar in Elementary School Social Studies 3 EDEL 799 Doctoral Dissertation 18 EDRD 745 Seminar in Reading 3 EDF 740 Psychological Foundations of Education 3 EDF 765 Sociological Foundations of Education 3 EDF 785 Philosophical Foundations of Education 3 SCED 671 Science Curriculum in the Elementary School 3